6800 Legacy Blvd., Viera/Melbourne, Florida 32940

 The condominiums are in multi-storied, pastel-colored buildings, and each unit has a screened-in balcony.
 Sizes range from about 1,200 square feet to 1,400 square feet with two to three bedrooms and two baths.
 The homes also have elevator access, covered parking and golf course views.

-Prices begin in the low-$200,000s.
-The HOA fee is about $300 per month.
+Prices begin in the low-$300,000s.
+The HOA fee ranges from about $500 per quarter to $1,200 per quarter.
 Please check with a Realtor to verify these prices as they may change.

 The opulent, 21,000 square foot clubhouse is a gem.
 It boasts a library, a state of the art fitness center, a computer center, a billiards room and a ballroom.
 Outside, the resort-style pool and Jacuzzi are surrounded by trees, and inviting walking trails entice even the most sedentary resident to get out for a walk.
 The Duran Golf Club and its 18 holes are just next door.